 Tregiffian chambered cairn, Merry Maidens complex

-West Penwith and the Isles of Scilly host a particular kind of chambered cairn that is unique to them, known as Scillonian chambered cairns, 'entrance graves' or 'chambered tombs'.
-They are called 'Scillonian' because the islands are littered with them, though the evidence shows that they were first built in Penwith, then spreading to the Scillies.
+West Penwith and the Isles of Scilly host a particular kind of chambered cairn that is unique to them only, known as Scillonian chambered cairns, 'entrance graves' or 'chambered tombs'.
+They are called 'Scillonian' because the islands are littered with them, though the evidence shows that they were first built in Penwith, then spread to the Scillies.
 The people of Penwith and the Scillies would have been genetically related, and there was regular trafic between the islands and the mainland, so this diffusion is to be expected.

 Geomantically, chambered cairns are often oriented toward points on the local horizon which mark the solstice or other rising and setting points of the sun, or lunar standstills.
-They sought to capture the essence of light and life at such special times, or to draw light into the underworld, or to store it, as if such cairns operated as batteries or transformers.
+In doing this they sought to capture the essence of light and life at such special times, or to draw light into the underworld, or to store light, as if such cairns operated as batteries or transformers.

 Sancreed Beacon, a degraded chambered cairn

 Chambered cairns might be calendrical too - providing ways of identifying a particular day from which subsequent days can be counted.
 If sitting at a particular place inside the chamber one would see the sun rising either at the centre of the doorway or at its left-hand wall.
 Alternatively, it could be that the centre is for sunrise at, say, solstice, and the left-hand wall for the moon at the lunar maximum (on average 5-10° to the left of sunrise - depending on the visible horizon at the place in question).